Earthaven Ecovillage Experience Weekend

 Near Asheville, NC

-Experience Weekend immerses you in the life of Earthaven Ecovillage.
-Earthaven is like a living laboratory for a whole-life skills curriculum — a place to see regenerative systems in practice, food production in action, and community living on a personal level.
-You’ll connect with the people, businesses, and farms of Earthaven and our valley for a hands-on, skill-building, life-changing experience.
+Experience Weekend immerses you in the living laboratory that is Earthaven Ecovillage.
+Earthaven is the ideal setting for a whole-life skills curriculum — a place to see regenerative systems in practice, collaborative food production in action, and community living on a personal level.
+You’ll connect with the people, businesses, and farms of Earthaven and our extended valley community for a hands-on, skill-building, life-changing experience.

 The Experience Weekend curriculum encourages participants to examine sustainability through social, ecological, economic, and eco-spiritual lenses.
 Through tours, large-group discussions, classes with community members, shared meals, and time to explore the land on your own, this learning journey gives you an intimate experience of the ecovillage.

-Program participants form a community within the village by sharing meals, social activities, their experiences, and hearth-tending tasks.
+Program participants form a nested community within the village by sharing meals, social activities, their experiences, and hearth-tending tasks.
 Many participants come to the program during or while preparing for a life transition — questioning aspects of their current lifestyle and curious about their options and learning what’s possible.
-Others come to the program for a retreat from their daily life — a chance to be in a different place around different people while enjoying tasty, wholesome meals prepared by someone else.
-Whether drawn more to the program content or the program context, most particpants enjoy spending the weekend with a group of people with shared interests in our beautiful southern Appalachian forest.
+Others come to the program for a retreat from their daily life — a chance to be in a different place around curious and enthusiastic people while enjoying tasty, wholesome meals prepared by someone else.
+Whether drawn more to the program content or the program context, participants enjoy spending the weekend with a group of people with shared interests in our beautiful southern Appalachian forest.

-This year’s instructors include communities expert Diana Leafe Christian, off-grid designer Chris Farmer, trauma-informed herbalist Rachel Fee, and Earthaven treasurer and bookkeeper, Carmen Lescher.
-For all program staff, see Instructors.
+This year’s instructors include communities expert Diana Leafe Christian, electrician and off-grid designer Chris Farmer, herbalist and farmer, Rachel Fee, and Earthaven Weaver and bookkeeper, Carmen Lescher, counselor and group facilitator, Becky Boisvert, death care midwife and group facilitator, NikiAnne Feinberg.

 This was one of those experiences that flowed and built moment by moment into a final crescendo — so full and rich that it’s easy to think that it just happened naturally, effortlessly.
 But that grace and power to connect and transform people actually only happens because of years of experience, knowledge, wisdom and yes, hard work.
 I appreciate who you are, and the way you all generously gave of yourselves to all of us who come to visit your home.